chef/chef-web-docs/content/download/community.md

 ### versions/all

-Use `versions/all` to return a list of versions of a product from a particular release channel.
+Use `versions/all` to return a list of versions of a product.

 ```plain
 https://chefdownload-community.chef.io/stable/<PRODUCT>/versions/all